MattiaPispisa/en-yup-decorator/README.md

 ### Preface

 This library is a continuation of `yup-decorators`, enhanced with support for the latest versions of `yup` and `TypeScript`.
 I would like to thank the original creators of yup-decorators for their excellent work in providing a powerful and flexible way to work with yup schemas.
-This version aims to bring the same functionality while keeping up with updates to yup and modern TypeScript features, offering an improved and more seamless experience.
+This version aims to bring the same functionality while keeping up with updates to yup and modern TypeScript features, offering an improved and more seamless experience ([diff](#from-yup-decorators)).

 ### Usage